 The more problem behaviors that are present and the more intense the behaviors, the longer your dog should stay for boarding and training because each behavior is most successful when worked on individually and some behavior modification protocols are incompatible.
-Dogs suffering from severe separation anxiety disorder will be suited or recommended to stay for dog boarding and training with the support of psychopharmaceuticals.
-Without supportive medication, boarding and training may make extreme cases of separation anxiety worse, not better.
+Dogs suffering from severe separation anxiety disorder are recommended to stay at dog boarding school with the support of psychopharmaceuticals.
+Without supportive medication, boarding and training school may make extreme cases of separation anxiety worse, not better.

 Questions your trainer and behaviorist will likely ask you prior to your dog’s boot camp.

 - What behavior problem/s your dog is experiencing?

 - What cues and obedience training does your dog already know and what needs to be practiced, conditioned, and learned?